What are American spending habits like? How much does the average American spend per year, month, day, non-essentials, food, grocery, and more?

 Impulsive buying is defined as the act of purchasing something without first making a decision.
 The disadvantage of this behavior is that you may wind up purchasing items that are of no use to you.

-As an example, you could have come across a garment online and purchased it without giving it a second thought, only to discover that you didn’t really need a dress, but rather a pair of spectacles instead.
+For example, you could have found a garment online and ordered it without hesitation, only to learn that you didn’t actually require a dress, but rather a pair of spectacles.